declangrant/Character-Sheet-Generator/README.md

 `python charactersheetgen`

 The interface itself is simple; select the skills you want to include, then click "Generate" and a File Explorer window will open with the created pdf.

-# Backlog

-Future features that I want to implement, in no particular order.

-- Save skill profiles
-- Add new skills through the GUI
-- Check for updates to `skills.csv` on GitHub
-- Add an option to not always overwrite the previous file
-- Test Linux compatibility (it should work)
-- Build as a standalone Windows application

 <p align="right">
   <img src="https://i0.wp.com/rtalsoriangames.com/wp-content/uploads/2019/06/justcyberpunklogo.png" width="15%"/>